-You could snag some Nintendo Switch deals on Prime Day
+Get ready to grab some great Nintendo Switch deals this Prime Day

 Nintendo Switch Lite | From $200 at Amazon

-This smaller, compact Switch only works in handheld mode and comes in four different colors.
+This smaller, compact Switch Lite only works in handheld mode and comes in four different colors.
 It's the perfect budget option for anyone planning primarily to play single-player titles on the go.

-Whether you should get the original Nintendo Switch or the Nintendo Switch Lite really comes down to what games you want to play and how you intend to use the gaming system.
+Whether you should get a Prime Day Nintendo Switch deal on the original Nintendo Switch model, the larger Switch OLED, or the Nintendo Switch Lite really comes down to what games you want to play and how you intend to use the gaming system.

 The Nintendo Switch can be played anywhere in handheld mode, has a kickstand for tabletop mode, and can even dock to your TV.
 It also has detachable Joy-Cons, which can be turned sideways and used as two separate controllers for multiplayer gaming.
 It's the perfect option for both single-player titles and game nights.
-Plus, the Joy-Cons features rumble and motion controls for more immersive gaming, enhancing your playthroughs of the best Nintendo Switch games.
+Plus, the Joy-Cons feature rumble and motion controls for more immersive gaming.

+In comparison, the Switch OLED is slightly larger and with that titular OLED display that makes visuals come through more clearly and with better coloring.
+This improvement is achieved even though the resolution is the same as the original Switch with 720p in handheld and 1080p in docked mode.
+But for anyone who plans to play more while on the go, this improved Switch is a great choice.

-The Nintendo Switch Lite does not have a kickstand, motion controls, rumble, removable Joy-Cons, nor the ability to be played on TV.
+The Nintendo Switch Lite on the other hand is a solely handheld system that does not have a kickstand, motion controls, rumble, removable Joy-Cons, nor the ability to be played on TV.
 This limits it to being a handheld-only device best meant for solo play.
 Since there aren't any motion controls, certain games won't work as well on Nintendo Switch Lite.
 Though, you can purchase separate Joy-Cons and a playstand if you want to make it easier to play with others.
 If you think you'll only be playing on the go, this is the cheaper option to go with.

 We may earn a commission for purchases using our links.
 Learn more.